sorz/deterior/README.md

 `output.json` file, which can be used by this program with other tasks.

-If you prefer to export internal _transition matrix_ of model to a CSV file, `-t csv` argument can be use.
+If you prefer to export internal _transition matrix_ of model to a CSV file, `-t csv` argument can be used.
 For example,
 ```bash
 deterior build input.csv -t csv output.csv
 ```